IntelliPipe/.github/profile/README.md

 ## 🚀 Vision

-IntelliPipe is an open source alternative to commercial data pipeline solutions like Cribl and Onum, purpose-built for observability, SIEM, and XDR use cases.
+IntelliPipe is an open source alternative to commercial data pipeline solutions, purpose-built for observability, SIEM, and XDR use cases.
 We're creating a platform that empowers security and operations teams to build flexible, transparent, and cost-effective data processing pipelines without vendor lock-in.

 ## 🎯 Mission